 First, we thoroughly clean your skin.
 Then we apply the peeling agent to your skin with a sponge.
 It is allowed to stay on the skin for a predetermined amount of time.
 The peeling agent penetrates the skin and breaks the bonds that hold each layer together.
 Some of the skin is removed immediately; more cells flake and fall off over the next few days.
 Our peels do not feature aggressive peeling or crusting, however, so there isn’t an involved recovery period.

 How Long Will My Peel Results Last?

 Everyone’s skin is different.
 Obviously, the exfoliated skin is gone forever.
 But your skin is exposed all the time, so it will become damaged again, no matter how new the cells.
 Our peels at Columbus Women’s Care are not meant to aggressively peel your skin.

 Depending on your lifestyle and goals, you may want to have a light peel done monthly to keep your skin glowing.

 Are Chemical Peels Safe?

-At Columbus Women’s Care, we don’t perform deep chemical peels where the entire epidermis basically peels away.
+At Columbus Women’s Care in Columbus, OH, we don’t perform deep chemical peels where the entire epidermis basically peels away.
 Deep peels require an involved recovery and issues with infection and changes in pigmentation can occur.

 Our peels are generally in the light peel category, so they involve usually only some light flaking in the days that follow the peel.
 Our peeling agents are naturally occurring glycolic, lactic, and salicylic acids.
 There isn’t really any “recovery” necessary.
 Your skin will be a little red and you may have some tenderness (particularly if it included microneedling), but these peels are safe and have little if any risk.